 The School of Psychology, Sociology and Rural Studies encompasses the broad scientific study of the person as an individual as well as the complexity of people as members of communities organized across multiple levels.
 Our School provides students with academic programs of study in preparation for critical and high-demand careers.

 Our academic programs include undergraduate majors in criminology, psychology, sociology and a Masters in Sociology with specialization in community development.
-Our minors provide study in criminal justice, mental health services, psychology, social and human services, sociology and youth and community work.
+Our minors provide study in criminal justice, mental health services, psychology, and sociology.
 Finally, we offer teaching specializations in both psychology and sociology.

 We welcome students representing diverse experiences and backgrounds as lifelong learners to engage with our faculty and staff and consider enrolling in one of our excellent academic programs!
 Please contact our school and we will be happy to explore these opportunities with you.